azimjaan21/MNIST-Handwritten-Digit-Recognition/README.md

 **Preprocessing:** Image normalization, data splitting into training and test sets.

 **Evaluation:** Accuracy score, confusion matrix, classification report, and hyperparameter tuning for selecting the best value of **k**.

 --------

 **Steps Involved**

-**Dataset Acquisition (MNIST):** Loading the dataset from available sources.
+**📥 Dataset Acquisition (MNIST):** Loading the dataset from available sources.

-**Data Exploration:** Understanding the structure of the data.
+**🔍 Data Exploration:** Understanding the structure of the data.

-**Visualizing Digits:** Displaying sample digits to understand their representation.
+**🖼 Visualize Some Digits:** Displaying sample digits to understand their representation.

-**Data Preprocessing:** Scaling pixel values and splitting data into training and testing sets.
+**🛠 Data Preprocessing:** Scaling pixel values and splitting data into training and testing sets.

-**Model Implementation:** Applying k-NN for classification.
+**🤖 Implement k-NN Classifier:** Applying k-NN for classification.

-**Model Evaluation:** Assessing model performance using metrics such as accuracy, precision, and recall.
+**📊 Model Evaluation:** Assessing model performance using metrics such as accuracy, precision, and recall.

-**Hyperparameter Tuning:** Optimizing k for the best performance.
+**⚙️ Hyperparameter Tuning:** Optimizing k for the best performance.

-**Results:** Final model performance and insights.
+**🏆 Results and Insights:** Final model performance and insights.

 --------

 **Technologies Used**

 -> Python